Maniac Cop (1988) [31 Days of Gore]

 It’s been almost twenty years since I read Desperation and its parallel-universe “sequel,” The Regulators, yet I remember a lot about them.
 Why ABC didn’t make the obvious decision—simultaneously producing two television adaptations with the same cast—is beyond me.
 According to Wikipedia, the network practically sabotaged the movie by airing it at the same time as American Idol.

-Still, I try to look past the limitations of a medium, but made-for-TV movies are so quickly produced you’d have to be blind not to see the problems.
-What ends up on the screen often feels like a first rehearsal and Desperation is no exception.
+I try to look past the limitations of a medium, I really do, but made-for-TV movies are so quickly produced you’d have to be blind not to see flaws.
+What ends up on the screen often feels like a first rehearsal.
+Desperation is no exception.
 At one point you can plainly see the squib jacket on an actor’s back after his character’s shot in rapid succession.
-I can forgive the camera operators for not noticing it on the set and I’ll assume the editors were under similar time constraints.
-What really hurts is that shot could have been easily trimmed to hide the flub without screwing up the continuity of the scene because the very next shot is in another location anyway.
+I can forgive the camera operators for not noticing it and I’ll assume the editors were under similar time constraints.
+What really hurts is that shot could have been easily trimmed to hide the flub.

-What Desperation gets right is the casting of Ron Perlman and Tom Skerrit as Collie Entragian and John Edward Marinville.
-Although Perlman looks nothing like the Entragian I imagined (wasn’t he way bigger in the book?), he organically slips the “Tak!” catchphrase into his dialog with uncanny timing.
-Meanwhile Skerrit looks pretty much what I thought Marinville would look like, which makes him the least distracting of the cast.
-The best acting is when these two actors share screen time.
+What Desperation gets right is the casting of Ron Perlman and Tom Skerrit.
+Although Perlman looks nothing like the villain I imagined (wasn’t he, like, way bigger in the book?), he organically slips the “Tak!” catchphrase into his dialog with uncanny timing.
+Meanwhile, Skerrit looks exactly what I imagined Marinville would look like, which makes him the least distracting fixture of the cast.
+The best acting is when Perlman and Skerrit share screen time.

-The movie is surprisingly chilling at times, but that has more to do with King’s involvement than anything else.
-There’s just something inherently scary about a psychotic cop framing unsuspecting travelers on a rarely traveled road in the desert.
-The helplessness and the isolation comes through despite Standards’ best efforts to censor the hell out of it.
+The film is chilling at times, but that has more to do with King’s involvement than anything else.
+There’s just something inherently scary about a psychotic cop framing unsuspecting travelers on a desert road.
+The helplessness comes through despite Standards’ best efforts to censor the hell out of it.

-I really like the director and I obviously admire the writer (King also wrote the teleplay), but I don’t have much more to say about it.
-The end product is so mediocre there’s no point dwelling on it.
-Read the book instead and watch the movie in twenty years so you can remind yourself why the book was so damn good.
-In the meantime, I’m keeping my fingers crossed The Regulators will get produced for a Netflix miniseries.
+I’m a big fan of the director and I obviously admire the writer (King also wrote the teleplay), but I don’t have much more to say about this one.
+The end result is so mediocre, there’s no point dwelling on it.

 Sorority Babes in the Slimeball Bowl-O-Rama (1988) [31 Days of Gore]

-What there is a disappointing lack of is blood and gore, horror and comedy, and most of all coherence.
-At least two of the kills involve shoving someone’s head into something (and out of sight of the camera).
-One of the babes is ripped in two without spilling a single drop of blood.
-Somewhere along the way, the imp magically transforms another sorority babe into Bride of Frankenstein.
+But there is a disappointing lack of blood and gore in Sorority Babes.
+And for a movie that’s billed as a horror-comedy, the horror and the comedy are pretty damn weak, too.
+At least two of the kills involve shoving someone’s head into something off screen; one of the babes is ripped in two without spilling a single drop of blood; and somewhere along the way, the imp cartoonishly transforms another babe into the spitting image of the Bride of Frankenstein.

-The nicest thing I can say about Sorority Babes in the Slimeball Bowl-O-Rama is it has some of the finest T&A the 80s ever produced.
-Porky’s and Meatballs have nothing on this film, because those films didn’t star Linnea Quigley, Robin Stille, Brinke Stevens, and Michelle Bauer.
+The nicest thing I can say about Sorority Babes in the Slimeball Bowl-O-Rama is it has some of the finest T&A ever committed to celluloid.
+Porky’s and Meatballs have nothing on this one, because those films didn’t star Linnea Quigley, Robin Stille, Brinke Stevens, and Michelle Bauer.
 I’m not being hyperbolic here: these are four of the best scream queens who ever lived.
-And although the film is reluctant to show any of its violence, I’m reminded of these words from Revenge of the Nerds: “We’ve got bush!”
-Lots and lots and lots of bush.
+And although the film is reluctant to show any violence, I’m reminded of the words immortalized in Revenge of the Nerds: “We’ve got bush!”

-I’ve mentioned three Animal House ripoffs because Sorority Babes is in the same category.
-For reference, director David DeCoteau got his start with Roger Corman and later made what could very well be the hardest softcore porno ever featured on 90s Cinemax: the mostly lost, uncut version of Beach Babes from Beyond.
-Later in his career he defied convention by making the men the eye candy in his films.
-As one writer put it, “Although at first glance it’s not clear exactly who these films are aimed at—gay men? teenage girls? desperate housewives?—what is clear is that DeCoteau, who is actually a pretty talented filmmaker, knows exactly what he’s doing.”
-I couldn’t agree more with that sentiment.
+I’ve mentioned three Animal House ripoffs because Sorority Babes aspires to be one.
+For reference, director David DeCoteau got his start with Roger Corman and later made some of the hardest softcore porn flicks ever produced.
+Later in his career, he defied convention by making the men the eye candy in his films.
+As one critic put it, “Although at first glance it’s not clear exactly who these films are aimed at—gay men? teenage girls? desperate housewives?—what is clear is that DeCoteau, who is actually a pretty talented filmmaker, knows exactly what he’s doing.”

-The thing about Sorority Babes is this: it is what it is.
-I actually prefer it to Porky’s and Meatballs and, hell, I might even like it a little better than Nerds.
-Then again, I adore 80s scream queens, so maybe I’m not the most objective person to review this.
+Sorority Babes is what it is.
+I prefer it to Porky’s and Meatballs.
+Hell, I probably even prefer it to Revenge of the Nerds.
+Then again, I adore these actresses, so maybe I’m not the most objective person to review this film.